cloudmesh-community/book/chapters/msg/graphql.md

 To be contributed by

-Mihir
+* Mihir
-Vineet
+* Vineet

-PLese put the URL to where you do your draft here:
+Please put the URL to where you do your draft here:

 * <URL>